 Responsibility of the Sponsored Employee

-It is the responsibility of the sponsored employee to ensure that he/she maintains a legal immigration status for the duration of his/her employment at the university.
-This responsibility includes providing the requested documents to the Reves Center and state-appointed immigration attorney in a timely manner so that they may file the necessary immigration applications on his/her behalf.
+It is the responsibility of the sponsored employee to ensure that they maintain a legal immigration status for the duration of their employment at the university.
+This responsibility includes providing the requested documents to the ISSP and state-appointed immigration attorney in a timely manner so that they may file the necessary immigration applications on their behalf.

 For permanent residency applications sponsored by the university (i.e., the Labor Certification and the I-140), the services of the state-appointed immigration attorney will be used.
-For the adjusting or “changing” status from a temporary status to permanent resident (I-485), the sponsored employee may file his/her own petition or use any attorney of his /her choice.
+For the adjusting or “changing” status from a temporary status to permanent resident (I-485), the sponsored employee may file their own petition or use an attorney of their choice.